rvinluan/rvinluan.github.io/_drafts/2014-10-31-the-perfect-prototyping-tool.md

 ##No more magic numbers

 I don't want to have to count pixels.
 I should easily be able to position elements based off of other elements, so instead of saying 340 I can say 'the center of the screen' or 'the bottom edge of element X'.
+I want a program that is smart enough to put this in my code automatically when I snap to certain points by dragging within the GUI.

 ##Keep organized